 If you aren't superstitious, keep an eye on second hand pages and buy baby stuff early.

-1 Choose Reusable Wipes instead of disposable wipes and save £££
+1 Save up to £250 annually by choosing Reusable Wipes instead of disposable wipes

 Choosing reusable wipes is one way to really save a LOT of money.
 Hundreds of pounds in fact over just a few years.
 The Cheeky Wipes all-in-one kit is priced at just £48.75 and contains everything you need to make switching to reusable wipes easy.
 25 Cloth wipes, with soaking containers for home use, essential oil soaking solutions, mesh laundry bag and out and about wet bags too.